It’s not really a secret that the South of France is one of my all-time favorite destinations in the world.

 I always find it most apparent after the sun has gone down—so you’ll absolutely want to bring a jacket!

-Packing a few light layers and some light sweaters or jackets for cooler evenings should keep you in shape.
+Packing a few light layers and some light sweaters, a cute sweatshirt, or jacket for cooler evenings should keep you in shape.

 French beaches are absolutely way more body positive compared to the ones in the US.